-- longer survival duration when custirsen was added to first-line docetaxel compared to first-line docetaxel alone in patients with CRPC (randomized phase 2 trial); - In the second-line chemotherapy is the second-line chemotherapy treatment of patients with metastatic CRPC.)
-A phase 3 trial comparing mitoxantrone to cabazitaxel as second-line chemotherapy treatment of patients with metastatic CRPC.) - decreased on-treatment serum clusterin levels compared to baseline levels of the patient population; preliminary analysis of study data found that lower serum clusterin levels during treatment were predictive of survival; - increased frequency of pain responses when compared to pain response results with either mitoxantrone or cabazitaxel second-line chemotherapy in the phase 3 TROPIC trial, and increased frequency and duration of pain palliation when custirsen was added to either mitoxantrone or docetaxel as second-line chemotherapy when compared to the frequency and duration of pain palliation observed in the TAX 327 Study for first-line chemotherapy alone in patients with CRPC; and - longer survival duration when custirsen was added to gemcitabine and a platinum-containing chemotherapy compared to the survival duration reported in prior published results from randomized clinical trials in NSCLC patients receiving gemcitabine and a platinum-containing chemotherapy.
+- longer survival duration when custirsen was added to first-line docetaxel compared to first-line docetaxel alone in patients with CRPC (randomized phase 2 trial); - longer survival duration when custirsen was added to either mitoxantrone or docetaxel as second-line chemotherapy compared to survival duration observed in two prior published trials of CRPC patients receiving second-line chemotherapy and comparable survival compared to results observed with cabazitaxel, which is approved for use in the United States.
+One study evaluated patients with better prognostic risk factors who received docetaxel as second-line chemotherapy; this study, called the BCCA Study, was conducted at the British Columbia Cancer Agency and presented at the American Society of Clinical Oncologists, or ASCO, Genitourinary, or GU, Conference in 2008.
+The second study was a follow-up evaluation of patients on the TAX 327 Study who later received second-line chemotherapy; results were presented at the ASCO 2007 Prostate Cancer Symposium.
+(The TAX 327 Study was the key registration study that showed a survival benefit for docetaxel over mitoxantrone for first-line chemotherapy treatment of patients with metastatic CRPC.)
+A phase 3 trial comparing mitoxantrone to cabazitaxel as second-line chemotherapy for patients with CRPC, referred to as the TROPIC trial, was the key registration study that showed a survival benefit for cabazitaxel over mitoxantrone for second-line chemotherapy treatment of patients with metastatic CRPC; - decreased on-treatment serum clusterin levels compared to baseline levels of the patient population; preliminary analysis of study data found that lower serum clusterin levels during treatment were predictive of survival; - increased frequency of pain responses when compared to pain response results with either mitoxantrone or cabazitaxel second-line chemotherapy in the phase 3 TROPIC trial, and increased frequency and duration of pain palliation when custirsen was added to either mitoxantrone or docetaxel as second-line chemotherapy when compared to the frequency and duration of pain palliation observed in the TAX 327 Study for first-line chemotherapy alone in patients with CRPC; and - longer survival duration when custirsen was added to gemcitabine and a platinum-containing chemotherapy compared to the survival duration reported in prior published results from randomized clinical trials in NSCLC patients receiving gemcitabine and a platinum-containing chemotherapy.